August 9, 2011 |

 Seeking to stay in the Internet speed game, Comcast Corp. is introducing a new Internet service with eight-times-faster downloads than its popular existing service.
 Extreme 50 is being launched today in Minneapolis and St. Paul, the Twin Cities market, and it will be available to 9.6 million homes in the United States by the end of the year, the company said.
 Comcast has not said when the new "wideband" service would be introduced in Philadelphia.
 But it will make Extreme 50 available to its entire network, which passes 48 million homes, by mid-2010.

 Comcast Corp. plans to sell movies and television shows through its set-top boxes and online before the end of the year, a person familiar with the deal said Friday.
 Comcast currently offers movies only for rent.
 The nation's largest cable operator declined to comment publicly because the talks with movie studios and television networks are not finalized.
-"The studios are very excited about it," said the person, on condition of anonymity.
-Verizon Communications, through its FiOS service, is the only other national pay-TV provider selling digital films.
+"The studios are very excited about it," said the person, who spoke on the condition of anonymity.
+Verizon Communications, through its FiOS service, is the only other national pay-TV provider to sell digital movies.

 December 11, 2008